A Self-Improving Home Agent That Knows Where You Are

 • check_authoring_status — poll a job while it's running.

-The moment a function is published, it's discoverable by the very next search.
-The agent can request a new tool, have it reviewed for safety, and then turn around and use it in the same conversation.
-Then it can use it again, tomorrow.
-The real problem here is that it may declare the need for secrets.
+The moment a function is published, the next search finds it.
+The agent can request a new tool, have it reviewed for safety, and use it in the same conversation — then again tomorrow.
+The catch: it may declare a need for secrets.
 More on that in a second.

 "The agent can request a new tool, have it reviewed for safety, and then turn around and use it in the same conversation."

-This is the piece I'd originally built on the laptop, and it's the piece that's finally earning its keep now that the reasoning model sitting above it is competent enough to make decisions and do tool function calling properly.
+This is the piece I'd originally built on the laptop, and it's finally earning its keep now that the reasoning model above it is competent enough to make decisions and call tools properly.

-Two smaller features are worth mentioning because they change the day-to-day feel: an admin dashboard at /dashboard/ where you can browse the catalog, trigger authoring jobs, manage secrets and keys, and watch execution logs; and a demand analysis endpoint that clusters search misses — queries where nothing scored above the similarity threshold — so you can see what capabilities agents keep looking for and haven't found.
-Those clusters turn into one-click authoring suggestions.
-The catalog grows along the contours of actual use.
+Two smaller features change the day-to-day feel: an admin dashboard at /dashboard/ for browsing the catalog, triggering authoring jobs, managing secrets and keys, and watching execution logs; and a demand analysis endpoint that clusters search misses — queries where nothing cleared the similarity threshold — so you can see what capabilities agents keep looking for and not finding.
+Those clusters become one-click authoring suggestions, so the catalog grows along the contours of actual use.

-Secrets management is handled the way you would in a CI process.
-Encrypted at rest and provided as env variables at function execution.
-Right now there's some friction between the authoring pipeline and secrets provision, where a tool can be created but is unusable before I provide credentials.
+Secrets are handled like a CI process: encrypted at rest, provided as env variables at execution.
+Right now there's friction between the authoring pipeline and secrets provisioning — a tool can be created but is unusable until I provide credentials.
 That's a problem to solve.

-I also have some issues to solve with requisite modules.
-The tool functions can be authored with various dependencies that need to be declared, approved, and made available for execution in the (forthcoming) containerized execution.
+Dependencies are another open issue.
+Authored functions can pull in various modules that need to be declared, approved, and made available for the (forthcoming) containerized execution.

 The gateway: one front door for every client

-The gateway is the piece that makes the system feel like something you live with.
-The core problem it solves is that a conversation can start on any one of several client devices — a speaker in the kitchen, a display in the living room, a chat app on my phone — and the right place to continue that conversation isn't necessarily the place it started.
+The gateway is what makes the system feel like something you live with.
+The core problem it solves: a conversation can start on any client device — a kitchen speaker, a living-room display, a chat app on my phone — and the right place to continue it isn't necessarily where it started.
 The agent might need to push a follow-up to a different device five minutes later because I've moved, so it needs to know I've moved.

-Mechanically, the gateway runs two services in its own docker compose project: Mosquitto, an MQTT broker on TCP port 1883 and WebSocket port 9001; and a small asset server on port 8100 for shuttling assets.
-MQTT feels like a reasonable fit for this, so far, for a few reasons.
-It's pub/sub, so clients don't need to know where the agent is or whether it's reachable — they just publish to a topic and subscribe to the topic they care about.
-It's cheap on small devices (a Raspberry Pi voice speaker or an ESP32 in a doorbell both do MQTT happily).
-And it's well-understood by enough open-source projects that when I want to add something new — a Home Assistant bridge, a Matter gateway, a car that reports location — there's usually an existing way to get MQTT out of it.
+Mechanically, the gateway runs two services in its own docker compose project: Mosquitto, an MQTT broker on TCP 1883 and WebSocket 9001; and a small asset server on port 8100.
+MQTT feels like a reasonable fit so far, for a few reasons.
+It's pub/sub, so clients don't need to know where the agent is or whether it's reachable — they publish to a topic and subscribe to the one they care about.
+It's cheap on small devices (a Raspberry Pi speaker or an ESP32 doorbell both do MQTT happily).
+And it's well-supported enough that when I want to add something — a Home Assistant bridge, a Matter gateway, a car that reports location — there's usually an existing way to get MQTT out of it.

 The agent: reasoning with a state table, not just a conversation

-This is where the design maybe gets a little unusual.
-Most of the agents I use — Cowork, ChatGPT, chat-shaped tools generally — maintain state by growing a conversation history and re-reading resources.
-Every relevant fact ends up as a message appended to a transcript.
-That works well for a session I open and close.
+This is where the design gets a little unusual.
+Most agents I use — Cowork, ChatGPT, chat-style tools generally — maintain state by growing a conversation history and re-reading resources.
+Every relevant fact becomes a message appended to a transcript.
+That works for a session I open and close.
 It's less natural for a persistent home agent that has to track "user is in the kitchen, it's 2:14 AM, the laundry timer has 12 minutes left, and the authoring job from three minutes ago just completed" without burning tokens on stale messages piling up across days.

-The agent builds its context differently.
-It still has your recent conversational history, but it also maintains a state table — a small, structured block of current facts with named slots (time, presence, active device, tasks in flight, last interaction) — and rebuilds it in place on every LLM round.
+The agent builds context differently.
+It still has your recent conversational history, but it also keeps a state table — a small, structured block of current facts with named slots (time, presence, active device, tasks in flight, last interaction) — rebuilt in place on every LLM round.
 Silent events write to slots directly.
-This keeps the LLM updated on every turn without bloating context.
+The LLM stays current every turn without bloating context.

 "[it] can target the nearest TV without asking 'which one?' — the answer's already in the prompt."

-What this is meant to unlock is ambient grounding.
+What this unlocks is ambient grounding.
 When I walk into the kitchen and ask "what's on the TV?" the agent already knows from the state table that I'm in the kitchen/living area, and can target the nearest TV without asking "which one?" — the answer's already in the prompt.
-Slots can be added without touching the architecture: weather conditions, calendar entries, whether the porch light is on.
+Slots can be added without touching the architecture: weather, calendar entries, whether the porch light is on.
 Each is just another event type that writes to a slot.
-I haven't done a lot of this, but the design is there for user location and works nicely.
+I haven't done much of this yet, but the design is there and works nicely for location.

 The working loop is straightforward.
-On a trigger event the agent runs an LLM round with the state table in context.
-The model searches the tool service for relevant capabilities when needed, picks a candidate, executes it, and decides what to do with the result.
-If it chains multiple tools, it does so in a single round by looping over tool calls until it has what it needs.
-If nothing in the catalog fits, it calls request_tool with a natural-language description and polls check_authoring_status politely (with wait_seconds(15) between polls so it isn't hammering the service).
-When the job completes, it searches again, finds the new tool, and uses it.
-Then it responds.
+On a trigger event, the agent runs an LLM round with the state table in context.
+It searches the tool service for relevant capabilities when needed, picks a candidate, executes it, and decides what to do with the result.
+Chained tools happen in a single round, looping over tool calls until it has what it needs.
+If nothing in the catalog fits, it calls request_tool and polls check_authoring_status politely (wait_seconds(15) between polls so it isn't hammering the service).
+When the job completes, it searches again, finds the new tool, uses it, and responds.

 The agent runs in a container, and by design the only things it can reach are the event bus and the tool service.
 No shell, no host filesystem, no direct network access to external APIs.
-Everything it wants to do in the world it has to do through a tool, and every tool has its blast radius declared up front.
-This is certainly a trade-off, but it helps contain behavior and put it somewhere where you can naturally make firm decisions about it.
+Everything it does in the world goes through a tool, and every tool has its blast radius declared up front.
+It's a trade-off, but it contains behavior somewhere you can make firm decisions about it.

 Picking the right model

-One practical thing I learned early: this only works with a capable enough model.
-I spent real time testing small models, and they all had issues.
-Again, I was working with a Macbook Air.
-So the model that gets used for the "brain", or "authoring", or embedding... they're all set independently, and can be either local or remote.
-I'm currently running Qwen 3.6 MoE w/MLX on a Mac Mini M4 Pro with 64 GB, for the brain.
-This is the kind of thing the laptop couldn't do without going to Anthropic or OpenAI.
+One thing I learned early: this only works with a capable enough model.
+I spent real time testing small models, and they all had issues (again, on a Macbook Air).
+The models for the brain, authoring, and embedding are all set independently, and can be local or remote.
+I'm currently running Qwen 3.6 MoE w/MLX on a Mac Mini M4 Pro with 64 GB for the brain — the kind of thing the laptop couldn't do without reaching out to Anthropic or OpenAI.

-The agent process itself, today, is still a test harness (agent/chat.py) that runs either interactively on stdin or as an MQTT subscriber.
-The full marshalling agent — persistent, memory-aware, handling arbitrary trigger events... it needs real work for a more prod-ready version.
+The agent process today is still a test harness (agent/chat.py) that runs interactively on stdin or as an MQTT subscriber.
+The full marshalling agent — persistent, memory-aware, handling arbitrary trigger events — needs real work before it's prod-ready.

 What the three layers unlock together